LMH01/MGT2_Mod_Tool/README.md

 - **Settings**
     - Settings are saved when you exit the program
 - **The Mad Games Tycoon 2 folder is set automatically**
-    - When launching the application all Stream libraries are searched if they contain Mad Games Tycoon 2.
+    - When launching the application all Steam libraries are searched if they contain Mad Games Tycoon 2.
 If they don't a prompt is shown where the path can be entered.